If you are in the video field for a while, and you used to

 Is the camera upgradable to HDTV?
 Some cameras can work in

-today's 3:4 aspect ratio (the shape of a common TV screen) and make NTSC video signals, and then with the flip of a switch, change to 1080i or 720p DTV modes with a 16:9 aspect ratio.
+today's 3:4 aspect ratio (the shape of a common TV screen) and make NTSC video signals, and then with the flip of a switch, change to 1080i or 720p DTV modes with a 16:9 aspect ratio.10.
+Now, for the bells and whistles:

 a) Time code generator built-in (to keep track of your shots